Strategic marketing sounds like it would be a good idea for a professional services firm.

 Strategic marketing done right.
-Now image another mid-sized accounting firm.
+Now imagine another mid-sized accounting firm.
 They also want to grow organically.
 But they have decided to do that by differentiating themselves from other accounting firms to gain a sustainable competitive advantage.

 They start by conducting systematic research into their best clients.
 This knowledge allows them to identify existing strengths they can build upon.
 Based on this business analysis, they decide to specialize in the hospitality sector — an industry where they have a solid track record of success and a handful of high-profile clients.

-As their understanding of the sector grows, they begin to offer specialized bundled service/ software packages to complement their full suite of traditional audit, tax and consulting.
-Their fastest growing segment is their new, high-value operational consulting practice for hospitality businesses.
+As their understanding of the sector grows, they begin to offer specialized bundled service/software packages to complement their full suite of traditional audit, tax, and consulting.
+Their fastest-growing segment is their new, high-value operational consulting practice for hospitality businesses.

 The firm identifies topics of intense interest to their target clients, and they write and speak on these issues regularly at industry events.
-Their superior knowledge of the industry and specialized services gives them a distinct advantage when they speak with prospects.
+Their superior knowledge of the industry and specialized services give them a distinct advantage when they speak with prospects.

 Today, the firm offers regular industry-focused webinars and has clients all over the country.
 They command premium fees and are growing at about 5X the industry average.

-As these two examples show, strategic marketing can affect many aspects of a firm’s policies, priorities and operations.
+As these two examples show, strategic marketing can affect many aspects of a firm’s policies, priorities, and operations.
 These changes can transform a firm’s fortunes.